-Brainsex, my solo comedy show on neuroscience and gender, toured 2012-15.
-My previous science comedy includes Your Days Are Numbered: the maths of death, a surprise Edinburgh Fringe hit.
-Written & performed with Matt Parker, it then toured the UK & Australia.
+I'm taking a new solo comedy show to the 2019 Edinburgh Festival Fringe: Take A Risk.
+Previous science comedy includes Brainsex, my last solo comedy show on neuroscience and gender, and Your Days Are Numbered: the maths of death, a surprise Edinburgh Fringe hit.
+Written & performed with Matt Parker, it toured the UK & Australia.

 In my spare time I enjoy opera, motorcycles, and talking to strangers.